hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 ---
 # Installing ServerSpec
-* It’s a Ruby gem, you’ll need Ruby 2.0.x+ installed
+* It's a Ruby gem, you'll need Ruby 2.0.x+ installed
 @css[just-code](sudo gem install serverspec)
-* Youll need Rake installed, too:
+* Rake, too:
 @css[just-code](sudo gem install rake)
-* You'll need SSH access to the servers you are testing
+* SSH access to the servers you are testing
-* Sudo not required, but it's nice to have
+* Sudo not required, but it makes life easier

 Note:
 Yep, it's Ruby, and of course it's packaged as a gem.
 And you'll need Rake.